Quality Assurance Policy

 - Chambers is committed to providing excellent legal advice and representation and maintaining the highest standards in all dealings with our clients.

-- In pursuit of those aims and policies Chambers strives to consistently achieve fair and open dealings with our clients, including timely disclosure of any problems that might result in the withdrawal of a barrister from a case.
+- In pursuit of those aims and policies Chambers strives to consistently achieve fair and transparent dealings with our clients, including timely disclosure of any problems that might result in the withdrawal of a barrister from a case.

 - We are dedicated to the improvement of service to clients by maintaining up-to-date IT and communications and encouraging members to use systems to capacity, and the improvement of the physical environment to meet clients’ needs.

-- Chambers is also committed to the recruitment of further members to meet clients’ needs, and the recruitment of new members of the highest quality, so that we provide a full complement of barristers across all the family law specialisms.
+- Chambers is also committed to the recruitment of further members to meet clients’ needs, and the recruitment of new members of the highest quality, so that we provide a full complement of family barristers across all the family law specialisms.

 - We are committed to equality of opportunity both within and without chambers, including in compliance with the Bar Standards Board’s Equality and Diversity Code, as well as the Code of Conduct.